 Another important element of composition is tone, both for individual objects and for the photograph as a whole.
 Although tone can refer to hues and intensity of color, it also relates to the brightness and darkness of an image, as well as its contrast.

 A few other words can describe this same concept, but I prefer “tone” because of its connection to music.
 Photographs which employ tone successfully will carry the eye through the flow of a photo – much in the same way that musical tones carry listeners through the highs and lows of a performance.

 Brighter regions of a photo attract the eye.
 So do those with high contrast – both low-level contrast (sharpness) and broader juxtapositions of light and dark.

-At a broader level, the tones of a photograph also change its overall emotions.
+At a more general level, the tones of a photograph also change its overall emotions.
 Photographs which are darker tend to obscure more of your subject, giving it a mysterious, intense, and even refined appearance.
 Brighter photographs are more etherial and optimistic.

 Of course, you can adjust many of these factors in post-processing software very easily.
 Personally, I often darken the corners of an image to attract attention to the center.
 I’ll also “dodge and burn” (brighten and darken) individual elements of a photo that I want to emphasize or obscure.
 If there’s a distraction in your photo, one of the easiest ways to make it draw less attention is just to darken it a bit or lower its contrast.

 So, pay attention to the tones of your photo, both in the field and in post-processing.
 They control how a viewer flows through the photo, as well as the emotions the photo conveys.

 The other elements of composition fall under a different category: relationships.
 Rather than applying to individual objects in a photo, the four elements below are all about how the different parts of a photo interact.

 The simplest relationship between elements of composition is the distance between them.